khetansarvesh/Classification---From-Scratch/README.md

 ## 4. ANN

-We will also be seeing algorithms to do multi class classification
+Following algorithms have been implemented to perform multi class classification

-1. ANN
+## 1. ANN